 Yoga became my closest passion, and professional offering for many years and my relationship and practice continue, to this day.
 From establishing the first yoga studio in Nelson, to creating the first nationally certified 200 hour teacher training program I have been pioneering the application of this great healing science for years.

 Trinity Yoga subsequently had a rebirth with a comprehensive program specializing in the A.R.T. of living well with yoga concept.
 This concept born out of a decade of disability defines ART as Adaptive, Restorative and Therapeutic.
-This program, a 45 hour continuing Ed course for healthcare professionals, caregivers, family, Yoga teachers and therapist’s is the authority on how to work with the physically challenged, senior and special needs populations.
+This program, a 45 hour continuing Ed course for healthcare professionals, caregivers, family, Yoga teachers and therapist’s is the authority on how to make yoga Accessible and to work with the physically challenged, senior and special needs populations.